Overview of the Drug Addiction Problem in Nigeria

 In the 1990s, these criminal groups became more sophisticated.
 Cannabis began to be produced within Nigeria, and psychotropic drugs were added to the list of trafficked products.
 Trafficking channels became more complex and methods of moving drugs more diverse.

-##Nigerian Couriers Still Arrested in Drug Busts Around the World
+Nigerian Couriers Arrested in Drug Busts Around the World

 A review of drug seizures in the first half of 2009 show that Nigerians are still frequently arrested for drug trafficking incidents around the world.
 In India, Pakistan, Malta, Spain, and other countries, Nigerians are swallowing cocaine or heroin packages, hiding it in their luggage or concealing it in their clothes.
 Nigerian criminal groups are also coercing gullible young people or prostitutes into transporting or shipping drugs to other countries.
 As recently as 1984, drug trafficking was a capital offense in Nigeria but public outcry caused a repeal of this law.

 But the quantity of drugs seized from these couriers was usually small, under ten pounds in most cases.
 Somehow the larger traffickers, the ones moving multi-ton quantities, don’t seem to be apprehended.
 According to some analysts, Nigeria was the original core of drug trafficking activity in Western Africa.
 Over time, it has involved its neighboring countries in the activity, spreading the affliction to Cameroon, Ghana, Guinea and Guinea-Bissau, Mali, Cape Verde, Togo, Gambia and Sierra Leone.

 Nigerian citizens are often found to be involved in drug trafficking inside the U.S., mostly in Eastern and Northeastern cities.
 They are also detected moving multi-ton quantities of drugs across the U.S.-Mexico border.